edvinand/custom_ble_service_example/README.md

     cccd_md.vloc       = BLE_GATTS_VLOC_STACK;
 ```
 We're setting the read and write permissions to the CCCD to open, i.e. no encryption is needed to write or read from the CCCD.
 The .vloc option is set to BLE_GATTS_VLOCK_STACK, which means that the value of the CCCD will be stored in the SoftDevice memory section, and not in the application memory section.</br>
 The next step is to add the Notify property to the Custom Value Characteristic and add a pointer to the CCCD metadata in the characteristic metadata.
-This is done by **modifying** the characteristic metadata properties in the custom_value_char_add() function, i.e. setting .notify to 1 and .p_cccd_md to point to the CCCD metadata struct.
+This is done by **modifying** (*NB: change the existing parameters where they are.
+They are already near the top of custom_value_char_add()*) the characteristic metadata properties in the custom_value_char_add() function, i.e. setting .notify to 1 and .p_cccd_md to point to the CCCD metadata struct.
 ```C
 /* This code belongs in custom_value_char_add() in ble_cus.c*/